expo/sentry-utils/README.md

 ### Installation
 Run `npm install --save @expo/sentry-utils` or `yarn add @expo/sentry-utils` to install and add to your `package.json`.
+This also installs `raven-js`.

 ### Sentry Client